 Please consult with your physician before starting any new exercise program.

 Table of Contents

-One study found that those with hypertension and chronic kidney disease experienced improvements in their C-reactive protein (a marker of inflammation), improved fasting blood glucose, and an increase in their functional capacity!
+One study found that those with hypertension and chronic kidney disease experienced improvements in their C-reactive protein (an inflammatory marker), improved fasting blood glucose, and an increase in their ability to move around.

 There is an association between mental decline and kidney disease.
 Cognitive function has been shown to improve with exercise.
 Adding exercise to our routine can lead to a better quality of life as we get older.